 If you can tell the difference between Kopi-C and Kopi-O-kosong-gau- God bless you!
 But if you can’t, I am sure by the end of the blog you will be an expert at ordering coffee, at least in Malaysia.

-“Ummm what’s the difference between Kopi-c and Kopi-o,” I asked the lady at one of the stalls at a food court.
+After slurping the warm soup down, I badly needed to cool it off!
+So, I headed to one of the shops selling beverages “Ummm what’s the difference between Kopi-c and Kopi-o,” I asked the lady at the shop.
 It was a simple set up, with a dozen of washed milk-shake glasses on the top shelf, 3 blenders on one of the sides.
-They had a life-sized menu card printed on either side of the stall, with photos of dishes clearly taken from the internet.
+They had a life-sized menu card printed on either side of the stall, with photos of dishes clearly taken off from the internet.

 “It is coffee,” she said matter of factly.
 I tried again this time I spoke real slow with a crazy lot of hand gestures “I mean, how are they d-ee-ff-e-rent?”